-Grades are issued at the end of each semester.
-Students may review their grades through the SONIS system.
+Official grades are issued at the end of each semester in SONIS.
 No grades will be given out by the Registrar's Office over the phone or by email in accordance with the Family and Educational Right to Privacy Act of 1974.
-Official grades are in SONIS.